OLCF Policy Guides

 Member Work

-Project members get an individual Member Work directory for each associated project; these reside in the center-wide, high-capacity Spectrum Scale file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Project members get an individual Member Work directory for each associated project; these reside in the center-wide, high-capacity scratch filesystems on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
 Member Work areas are not shared with other users of the system and are intended for project data that the user does not want to make available to other users.
 Member Work directories are provided commonly across all systems.
 Because of the scratch nature of the file system, it is not backed up and files are automatically purged on a regular basis.
 Files should not be retained in this file system for long, but rather should be migrated to Project Home or Project Archive space as soon as the files are not actively being used.
 If a file system associated with your Member Work directory is nearing capacity, the OLCF may contact you to request that you reduce the size of your Member Work directory.
 See the section Data Retention, Purge, & Quotas for more details on applicable quotas, backups, purge, and retention timeframes.

 Project Work

-Each project is granted a Project Work directory; these reside in the center-wide, high-capacity Spectrum Scale file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Each project is granted a Project Work directory; these reside in the center-wide, high-capacity scratch filesystems on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
 Project Work directories can be accessed by all members of a project and are intended for sharing data within a project.
 Project Work directories are provided commonly across most systems.
 Because of the scratch nature of the file system, it is not backed up and files are automatically purged on a regular bases.
 Files should not be retained in this file system for long, but rather should be migrated to Project Home or Project Archive space as soon as the files are not actively being used.
 If a file system associated with Project Work storage is nearing capacity, the OLCF may contact the PI of the project to request that he or she reduce the size of the Project Work directory.
 See the section Data Retention, Purge, & Quotas for more details on applicable quotas, backups, purge, and retention timeframes.

 World Work

-Each project has a World Work directory that resides in the center-wide, high-capacity Spectrum Scale file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Each project has a World Work directory that resides in the center-wide, high-capacity scratch filesystems on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
 World Work areas can be accessed by all users of the system and are intended for sharing of data between projects.
 World Work directories are provided commonly across most systems.
 Because of the scratch nature of the file system, it is not backed up and files are automatically purged on a regular bases.
 Files should not be retained in this file system for long, but rather should be migrated to Project Home or Project Archive space as soon as the files are not actively being used.
 If a file system associated with World Work storage is nearing capacity, the OLCF may contact the PI of the project to request that he or she reduce the size of the World Work directory.
 See the section Data Retention, Purge, & Quotas for more details on applicable quotas, backups, purge, and retention timeframes.

 Member Archive